Adapting your home: managing cognitive impairment and behaviour that challenges

 Climbing and jumping

 Climbing on bannisters presents a risk of a fall from height.
 It is possible to alter the spindles to ones which fill the gap between floor and ceiling, or the area could be fully enclosed.
-It may be preferable to have a door isolating the staircase from the surrounding area (Nagib & Williams, 2016)
+It may be preferable to have a door isolating the staircase from the surrounding area.

-If the concern is over jumping from the top to the bottom of the stairs, a stair gate can be considered.
-However, these may not be effective for older children and adults as they may be able to undo the latch and/or they may be able to climb or step over the stair gate.
+If the concern is regarding jumping from the top to the bottom of the stairs, a stair gate could be considered.
+However, this may not be effective for older children and adults, as they may be able to undo the latch and/or they may be able to climb or step over the stair gate.

-Stair gates come in different designs and can be higher than standard - some can be up to 147cm tall with extensions.
-When considering if they are suitable to use, also think of other family members who may use it.
+Stair gates come in different designs and can be higher than standard stairs, and some can be up to 147cm tall with extensions.
+When considering if it is suitable to use, also think of other family members who may use it.
 Stepping through a reduced opening, often with a slight ‘lip’, may be a trip hazard for some.

 Windows